gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 if __name__ == '__main__':
     run()
 ```

+From reading the comments you might already guess what's happening here.
+Creating the app and running it on `127.0.0.1:4000`

 ###  Test the basic API
 If you followed the instructions you should now be able to spin up the API.
-It won't show any specific functionality besides the Swagger-UI frontend.
+It won't show you much besides the bare Swagger-UI frontend.

 ```bash
 python run.py